 Or you can select a mailbox to delete it.
 Then all emails in the mailbox will be deleted.
 However, the inbox cannot be deleted.

-If you delete a Smart Mailbox, the messages it displayed remain in their original locations.
+- If you delete a Smart Mailbox, the messages it displays remain in their original locations.

 To release Mail storage, you have to permanently delete emails from your Mac storage.